lzh-mb-mod/RTSCamera/README.md

 - Press `F10` to switch to rts-style camera and switch back.

 - Select troops by directly clicking on them.
-Selected Troops will be hightlighted.
+Selected Troops will be highlighted.

 - Press `F` to control one of your troops after you die.